The Team

 John Hendrickson

-John is an Outreach Specialist, at the Center for Integrated Agricultural Systems at the University of Wisconsin Madison, with a focus on vegetable operations and food systems.
-He coordinates the Wisconsin School for Beginning Market Growers, and runs his own organic vegetable farm.
+John is an Senior Outreach Specialist at the Center for Integrated Agricultural Systems at the University of Wisconsin-Madison.
+His work focuses on fresh market vegetable production systems and marketing and is particularly interested in farm scale as it relates to finances, labor, equipment, and management.
+He coordinates the Wisconsin School for Beginning Market Growers, the Midwest School for Beginning Apple Growers, and the Wisconsin Cut Flower Growers School.
+He also runs his own small-scale certified organic vegetable farm.

 • Paul Mitchell